szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1674:** Make Whispers of Silence improve Move Silently, and protect vs. detection spells except True Sight and grant a bonus sometimes when going invisible

 This makes the cloak more useful for the purposes of avoiding detection, since Nondetection is an unremarkable protection.
 As such, the wearer is also immune to other invisibility-detecting spells, except True Sight.
-Additionally, it adds a 10% bonus to Move Silently, and a +5% critical hit chance while the user is invisible.
+Additionally, it adds a 10% bonus to Move Silently, and a +5% critical hit chance while the user is invisible for 2 rounds, which is an effect that may trigger once per turn (watch out for the red glow on character).

 **Component 1675:** Make Cloak of Displacement add +5% damage resistance